-In January, the Urban Beekeeping Series included a mead making program, led by award-winning, meadmaker Catherine Henderson.
-During this three hour class, we learned how to turn honey into mead.
-We’ll need to wait until the fermenting process is complete before we can enjoy our sweet elixir.
+In January, the Urban Beekeeping Series included a mead making program led by award-winning meadmaker Catherine Henderson.
+During this three-hour class, we learned how to turn honey into mead.
+We’ll need to wait until the fermenting process is complete before enjoying our sweet elixir.

 Here’s a sneak peak of what we learned in class:

 Setting up, pots, jugs, utensils, corks and masking tape.

 We’re using yeast to help the fermenting process.